Devashishsaurabh/KindMeal.my-Clone/README.md

     Contribution:

-    Creation of the signup page and linking it to the signup modal.
+    1.Creation of the signup page and linking it to the signup modal.

-    Implementation of the signup process with the help of JavaScript and saving the signup data using local storage.
+    2.Implementation of the signup process with the help of JavaScript and saving the signup data using local storage.

-    Creation of signup popup (modal) using bootstrap which is linked to the navbar.
+    3.Creation of signup popup (modal) using bootstrap which is linked to the navbar.

-    Creation of the login popup (modal) which is linked to the navbar.
+    4.Creation of the login popup (modal) which is linked to the navbar.

-    Implementation of the login process using Javascript with the help of the data stored in local storage and also showing the name of the person logged in, on the navbar.
+    5.Implementation of the login process using Javascript with the help of the data stored in local storage and also showing the name of the person logged in, on the       navbar.

-    Directory page, showing the food menu.
+    6.Directory page, showing the food menu.

 <br>